goatnaidu06/pokemon-weakness-calculator/README.md

 - Supports dual-type combinations
 - Accepts alternate forms (optional or required for some Pokémon)
 - Displays weaknesses, resistances, quad-weaknesses, immunities, and a defensive score
+- Defensive Score is a heuristic metric based on resistances vs weaknesses and is not an official game stat.
 - Clean and simple command-line interface (CLI)
 - Uses `pandas` for formatted table output